Drinking Champagne by the Trevi Fountain

-One example: during the last Rome expedition of this site’s core group of contributors (which neatly coincided with Ree’s ?th birthday), we got it into our heads to finish our last evening together with a glass of champagne next to the Trevi Fountain.
+One example: during the last Rome expedition of this site's core group of contributors (which neatly coincided with Ree's ?th birthday), we got it into our heads to finish the evening with a glass of champagne next to the Trevi Fountain.
+Guess what?

 As the cab dropped us off next the fountain, I noticed two nearby police patrol cars parked strategically to observe the fountain.
 Although the piazza was still relatively lively, few tourists remained and we were able to sit right on the edge of the fountain.
 I must say I hesitated for a moment before uncorking the bottle, but Alban assured everybody no taboos were being broken and so we poured the sparkling liquid into our glasses and toasted Ree.